-An easy—and often stylish—way to wear outfits is to stick to monochromatic pieces.
-You know you’ve done it on lazy days.
+You know you’ve probably worn a monochromatic outfit on lazy days.
 You pull out a pair of black pants, a black turtleneck, throw on your black leather bomber jacket and black boots and head out the door.
+Yes, it’s that easy but black is also the simplest color to start with.

-Let’s take a look at what is monochromatic, what makes up a monochromatic outfit and how to style existing pieces of your wardrobe into stylish monochromatic outfits.
+Let’s take a look at what is monochromatic, monochromatic colors, what makes up a monochromatic outfit and how to style existing pieces of your wardrobe into a stylish monochromatic outfit.

 What is Monochromatic?